-On June 5, 2009, Yann Arthus-Bertrand’s documentary film HOME started simultaneously and free of charge in all countries and all manner of media: on the Internet, on television and cinemas, where the film was even made available to the cinemas for free.
-In addition, the film is already available on DVD, and part of the sale price will be donated to the organization Good Planet.
+On June 5, 2009, Yann Arthus-Bertrand’s documentary film HOME started simultaneously and free of charge in all countries, on the internet, on television, and in cinemas, where the film was even made available to the cinemas for free.
+In addition, the film is available on DVD, and part of the sale price will be donated to the organization Good Planet.

 No time for pessimism.

 The film has a playing time of 1 hour and 33 minutes and is roughly divided into three parts:

 - The origin of the earth, life, and species